Ailoso/KopruluAchievements/docs/achi-setup/progress-achievements.md

 These require the same basic values as a Basic Achievement only needing the `Required Count` value to be set.

-Once done a progess bar will be displayed in the Expanded Content when clicking an achievement, progress is displayed automatically
+Once done a progess bar will be displayed in the Expanded Content when clicking an achievement, progress is displayed automatically.

-You may view related Fuctions or Actions for Progress Achievements
+You may view related Fuctions or Actions for Progress Achievements.